Temporary Protected Status

 Attach the following documents

-1. A copy of the Ukrainian passport (page with the photograph and page with the stamp showing entry in the U.S., if any).
-If you are applying for a child who is glued into your passport, attach that insert with the child’s photo;
+1. A copy of the Ukrainian passport (all pages).
+If you are applying for a child who is glued into your passport, attach your passport with the child’s page;

 2. A copy of I-94 (front and back, if you have a white paper card from the border).
 If you did not receive an I-94 at the border, print it from website https://i94.cbp.dhs.gov/I94/#/recent-search;